 Risks and Side Effects

 Is insoluble fiber ever bad for you?
 If you’re prone to diarrhea or loose stools, perhaps because you suffer from inflammatory bowel disease or IBS, then eating lots of insoluble fiber may potentially cause you discomfort and worsen symptoms.
 Use caution when increasing insoluble fiber intake if you have celiac disease or are gluten intolerant.

-If you change your diet to include more foods high in insoluble fiber, and then notice loose stools or other GI issues, it’s a good idea to cut back on the amount of fiber you’re consuming and also mention this to your doctor in order to get their advice.
+If you change your diet to include more foods high in insoluble fiber and then notice loose stools or other GI issues, it’s a good idea to cut back on the amount of fiber you’re consuming and also mention this to your doctor in order to get advice.
 You may also want to follow an elimination diet to pinpoint which types of high-fiber or FODMAP foods are problematic for you.